openstack-archive/swift-specs/specs/in_progress/fastpostupdates.rst

 add both of these items to the backend object POST, then we are get back to the object server needing to maintain separate content-type and metadata-timestamps in .meta file.

+Further, if the newest content-type in the system is unavailable during a POST it would be lost, and worse yet if the latest value was associated with a datafile there's no obvious way to correctly promote it's data timestamp values in the containers short of doing the very merging described in this spec - so it comes out as less desirable for the same amount of work.

 Use the metadata-timestamp as last modified
 -------------------------------------------